latifahadamson/openhealthdash/README.md

 OpenHealthDash is currently being piloted at:
 - [Add your pilot facility once confirmed]

-If your clinic or NGO would like to pilot this tool, please open a [GitHub Discussion](https://github.com/latifahadamson/openhealthdash/discussions) or email [your email].
+If your clinic or NGO would like to pilot this tool, please open a [GitHub Discussion](https://github.com/latifahadamson/openhealthdash/discussions) or email [tayoadamson@gmail.com].

 ---